Buying a Home

 Preparing and Submitting your Offer

-Once you find a home that you want to buy, the next step is to present the owner with a detailed, written offer that includes your proposed terms.The offer will typically include the following:
+Once you find a home that you want to buy, the next step is to present the owner with a detailed, written offer that includes your proposed terms.
+If you are working with a buyer’s agent, they can assist in generating the proposal.
+The offer will typically include the following:

-- the purchase price
+- purchase price

-- earnest money to be paid
+- amount of deposit to be paid

-- a contingency for financing
+- contingency for financing, if any,

-- the closing date
+- the closing date,

 If the owner accepts your proposal, the offer becomes a contract for sale.
 After you and the seller have agreed to the sale contract’s terms, you, as the buyer, will pay a deposit, often called "earnest money”, to secure the deal by demonstrating your intention to follow through with the purchase.
-In return for your deposit, the seller can not accept any subsequent offer from another buyer.
+In return for your deposit, the seller cannot accept any subsequent offer from another buyer.
 The deposit amount can vary widely depending on the price of the home and other factors.
 The deposit you pay will be credited to you at closing.